 b.
 Bar Cost

-Social parties, get-togethers, and other occasions may include a bar which may be really expensive.
-There are clients who invest more in the bar than in food.
-The entire setup, alcoholic and non-alcoholic beverages, the glasses, bartenders, all add up to the estimate.
+Social parties, get-togethers, and other occasions may include a bar which may be expensive.
+Some clients invest more in the bar than in food.
+The entire setup, alcoholic and non-alcoholic beverages, the glasses, and bartenders, all add up to the estimate.
 Some clients prefer to choose their alcohol and bring up licensed bartenders.
 But in cases where you need to provide this, create an estimate for this as well.
 On average, it should cost $4 to $5 per person and hourly calculation for this is recommendable.

 c.
 Supplies Cost